arangodb/docs/oasis/cloud-migration-tool.md

 target deployment will be lost.
 {% endhint %}

-### During the migration...
+### During the migration

-What happens during active migration:
+The following takes place during an active migration:
 - The source data cluster remains usable.
 - The target deployment in Oasis is switched to read-only mode.
 - Your root user password is not copied to the target deployment in Oasis.